You’ve heard that switching to energy efficient lighting can save money, but where do you start?

 EXAMPLE LED Retrofit 2: Parking Lot

 Another way to look at it includes your 10 year return on investment.
-A retail store has a parking lot of 400 watt metal halide parking lot light fixtures – 25 of them.
-At an average 12 cents per kWh in electricity cost and daily run times of 12 hours per day (average night time use over the course of the year), the total energy cost to run these each year is $6,018.12 (omitting demand charges and other energy cost variables for the sake of the example).
+A retail store has a parking lot of 400 watt metal halide light fixtures – 25 of them.
+At an average of 12 cents per kWh in electricity cost and daily run times of 12 hours per day (average night time use over the course of the year), the total energy cost to run these each year is $6,018.12 (omitting demand charges and other energy cost variables for the sake of the example).

 The calculation for that is as follows: